 The Memorial will work closely with the Department of Veterans' Affairs, the Australian Defence Force, and the broader veteran community regarding commemorative and veteran support issues.
-Stakeholder outreach will seek to engage contemporary and younger veterans, and ensure their stories are recorded and told in the same manner as those who served before them.
+Outreach among stakeholders will seek to engage contemporary and younger veterans, and ensure their stories are recorded and told in the same manner as those who served before them.

 The Memorial will continue to collaborate with cultural institutions across states and territories to assist them in telling stories of Australian service and sacrifice.
 This will be achieved by making the National Collection accessible in physical and digital forms, through the wide distribution of original research, and the provision of expert advice on military history.
 The Memorial acknowledges that it is both an institution of profound national significance and an important Canberra landmark.
-Canberrans visit the Memorial regularly and are also an important driver for visiting friends and relatives visitation.
+Canberrans visit the Memorial regularly and are also an important driver for visiting friends and relatives' visitation.
 The Memorial remains committed to working closely with the ACT government and the local community.

 The Memorial seeks and reviews feedback in many forms from visitors and guests, including schools and participants in education programs.
-This feedback allows us to evaluate and respond to ensure we remain relevant in our roles as shrine, archives and world class museum.
+This feedback allows us to evaluate and respond to ensure we remain relevant in our roles as a world class museum, shrine, and an extensive archive.